 Security Management Controls

 The configuration of the ACA system as well as any modifications and upgrades shall be documented and controlled.
 There shall be a mechanism for detecting unauthorized modification to the ACA software or configuration.
-A formal configuration management methodology shall be used for installation and ongoing maintenance of the ACA system.
+A formal configuration management methodology shall be used for installation and ongoing maintenance of the ACA systems.
 The ACA software, when first loaded, shall be verified as being that supplied from the vendor, with no modifications, and be the version intended for use.

 Network Security Controls

 Network security controls shall be employed to protect the ACA.
-Networking equipment shall turn off unused network ports and services.
+Networking equipment shall have all unused network ports and services turned off.
 Any network software installed on the ACA equipment shall be necessary to the functioning of the ACA.

 Any boundary control devices used to protect the ACA local area network shall deny all but the necessary services to the PKI equipment even if those services are enabled for other devices on the network.

 ACAs, RAs, CMSs, directories, remote workstations used to administer the CAs, and certificate status servers shall employ appropriate network security controls.
-Networking equipment shall turn off unused network ports and services.
 Any network software present shall be necessary to the functioning of the equipment.
 The CA shall establish connection with a remote workstation used to administer the CA only after successful authentication of the remote workstation at a level of assurance commensurate with that of the CA.

 Time Stamping